-If you’re a food blogger, most likely you will know what a jump-to-recipe button is.
+If you’re a food blogger, most likely you will be familiar with the jump-to-recipe button.
 And you may also know that this little button is often the cause of heated debates.

 These debates evolve around SEO and advertising revenue.
 Some say you should never use that button, as it negatively impacts ad revenue.
 Others say that there are SEO benefits in having that button at the top of your recipe articles.

 So in this article I am sharing my thoughts on these jump (and print) recipe buttons and how they relate to SEO and ad revenue.

-Okay, so you may wondering, why on earth does that innocent little button (a simple link, really) cause so much stir?
+Okay, so you may wondering, why on earth does that innocent little button (or a simple link, really) cause so much stir?
 Good question.

 Most food blogs out there run ads on their sites to make money.
 A lot of these food bloggers use ad managers such as Mediavine and AdThrive to place ads on their sites.

-There is some good money to be made with display advertising, as you can read in my Mediavine review that I published earlier.
+There is some good money to be made with display advertising, as you can read in my in-depth Mediavine review.

 The “issue” with jump-to-recipe is that it allows the reader to skip most of the content and jump straight to – you guessed it – the recipe.
-In other words, ads in the middle section of the article won’t be displayed, which negatively impacts ad revenue.
+In other words, ads in the middle section of the article won’t be displayed or seen, which negatively impacts ad revenue.

 It’s no surprise that ad managers advise against using a jump-to-recipe button for that reason.
 But then there are others who say that having jump and print recipe buttons has SEO benefits.

 In the closed Mediavine Publishers Facebook group that I am a member of, the ones saying that a jump-to-recipe button is a good thing typically do not get a lot of support.

 And when they mention that there is an SEO benefit in having that button, they easily get slammed.
-Okay, “slammed” is a big word, but trust me when I say that these pro-button people are a very tiny minority.
+Okay, “slammed” is a big word, but trust me when I say that these pro-button people are a very tiny and quiet minority.

 Introducing Casey Markee